Why sticker price lies#

 - Check stock and vendor before deciding.

-Every listing on PEPTIDE·INDEX shows cost-per-mg automatically, so you never have to do the math.
+Every listing on PEPTIDES·INDEX shows cost-per-mg automatically, so you never have to do the math.

 For blends, total mg is the sum of all components in the vial — so cost-per-mg still works, it just reflects the combined compound.